hippothewild/miniC/README.md

 Semantic Analysis
 -------
-The compiler will do semantic analysis on given input and raise appropriate compile error when needed.
+The compiler will do semantic analysis on given input and raise compile error when needed.

 List of semantic analysis checklist :
 - (Scope Check) Are all identifiers used after declared in correct scope?
 - (Scope Check) Are all array identifiers and single identifiers are correctly referenced?